 For this week’s Mailchimp Loves Agencies (and next week’s!), we handed over the reins to Paul Jarvis, cofounder of Fixtail (software that connects Stripe orders to Mailchimp’s e-commerce features) and teacher of Chimp Essentials.
 He’s been featured in USA Today, Newsweek, LifeHacker and one time even got poked fun of on BuzzFeed for being too creative.

 Just because we agencies have a bunch of fancy features at our fingertips doesn’t mean we should entirely rely on technology to do our jobs for us.
-Even with targeted automation, a unique human touch and compelling story are both necessary and beneficial.
+Even with targeted marketing automation, a unique human touch and compelling story are both necessary and beneficial.
 Email is humans communicating with other humans, and that should come through to the people reading it.

 If email marketing were as easy as just helping clients pitch their products to their lists day after day, everyone would be making money hand over fist.
 But it’s not.
 It requires carefully crafted stories, building trust, educating, and sometimes even using humor to build relationships with lists.